overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 ---
 # THE 15TH OVERTURE WORKSHOP: New Capabilities and Applications for Model-based Systems Engineering

-We invite contributions to the 15th Overture Workshop on the Vienna Development (VDM), its foundations, tools, and applications.
-VDM is one of the best established formal methods for systems development.
-A lively community of researchers and practitioners in academia and industry has grown around the modelling languages (VDM-SL, VDM++, VDM-RT, CML) and tools (VDMTools, Overture, Crescendo, Symphony, and the INTO-CPS chain).
-Together, these provide a platform for work on modelling and analysis technology that includes static and dynamic analysis, test generation, execution support, and model checking.

-Current projects on model-based design for cyber-physical systems (INTO-CPS and the CPSE Labs experiments TEMPO, CPSBuDi and IPP4CPPS) are generating real results.
-There are also important developments in Japan with the release of VDMTools under an open source licence.
-It is thus timely to focus on the future of the methods and toolchain, improvements in capabilities, and potential applications.
-We also propose to hold a structured discussion on possible commercial futures.

-Previous workshops have been invaluable in encouraging both new and established members of the community in their work, and helping to determine priorities and future directions.
-Proceedings of former workshops are available at http://www.overturetool.org/.

-**Location: Newcastle University, United Kingdom.**

-### Important Dates

-* ~~17 July 2017~~ 24 July 2017 (extended): submission of abstracts of papers (at <https://easychair.org/conferences/?conf=overture15>)
-* ~~24 July 2017~~ 31 July 2017 (extended): submission deadline for papers (PDF only, please)
-* 21 August 2017: notification to authors
-* 11 September 2017: final version of papers due
-* 15 September 2017: workshop

 ## REGISTRATION

 To register, email [Ken Pierce](kenneth.pierce@ncl.ac.uk) with your name, what dates you intend to arrive and leave (provisionally is fine), and if you have any dietary requirements.
+Registration is free of charge.

 ## LOCAL ARRANGEMENTS